memset0/simple-llm-proxy/README.md

 Whether to enable polling.
 Set to `true` to enable, disabled by default.

 Only effective for OpenAPI, Google, and Anthropic.
 Multiple API keys should be separated by `,`.

-#### `SLR_COMPATIBILITY_MODE`

-Whether to enable compatibility mode.
-Set to `true` to enable, disabled by default.

-Only effective for OpenAPI, Google, and Anthropic.
-When API keys are passed in an incorrect format (such as passing via `Authorization` when requesting Anthropic models), enabling compatibility mode will automatically fill in the correct location.